arickert/thedigradio/_posts/2020-02-21-catholic-anticommunism-with-giuliana-chamedes.md

 audiolink: https://media.blubrry.com/thedig/content.blubrry.com/thedig/The_Dig-EP_240-Chamedes.mp3
 post_id: 1460
 categories:
-- Catholic Church
 - Europe
-- Giuliana Chamedes
-- Podcast
 - Religion
 - Right-Wing Politics
+tags:
+- Catholic Church
+- Giuliana Chamedes
 ---

 The Catholic Church was a powerful force throughout the first half of the 20th century.
 It was a force for right-wing reaction.
 That’s what Dan discusses today with Giuliana Chamedes, the author of the remarkable book